-This part of our website is currently under construction.
-The details below were for our first tiny house, which we built and sold in 2021.
-We'll be updating this info in the near future with our new, better builds.
+This part of our website is currently under construction (don't worry, we may not be great at building websites, but we're excellent home builders!).
+The details below were for the first tiny house we ever sold.
+We'll be updating this in the near future with info about our new, better builds.

 Materials, Their Costs and Construction Notes

 This tiny house is 241 total square feet with 192 SF downstairs and 49 SF in the loft.

 Here's a list of the materials we used to build it, how much those materials cost and details about how we constructed it.
 We've grouped small items into bigger buckets so when you see, for example, framing lumber at $2,989.25 that not only includes the lumber itself but also a bunch of nails, screws and other fasteners.

 We also suggest reading this right before bed, particularly for you insomniacs, because this should put you right to sleep.

 20 ft. x 8.5 ft.
 Tiny House Trailer